 “Oh, no,” she said.
 “Don’t feel that way.
 Look at it as an opportunity to do things you don’t think you can do.”

 And she’s totally right.
-When I stop comparing myself and getting all upset, it really is a gift.
-Granted, I won’t be climbing any WI5 this year.
-But I bet this crew will get me up a few of the longer, steeper couloirs I wouldn’t dare try on my own.
+When I stop comparing myself to others and getting all upset, it really is a gift.
+Granted, I wouldn’t be climbing any WI5 that year.
+But that crew got me up a few of the longer, steeper couloirs I wouldn’t dare try on my own.

 Get used to being around people who are better at stuff than you.
 Let them pull you up.